 As such, ceviche is served either chilled or at room temperature.

-But it's different from heat in at least one important respect: while heat is an effective method for killing the bacteria that cause food poisoning, marinating it in citrus juice is not.
+Note that while heat is an effective method for killing the bacteria that cause food poisoning, marinating it in citrus juice is not.
 So it's important to use the freshest seafood you can, from a source you trust.

-There's no single recipe for ceviche, and many different fish and shellfish can be used in preparing it.
+Ceviche recipes vary by region, and many different fish and shellfish can be used in preparing it.
 Snapper, sea bass, halibut, mah-mahi and tilapia are popular fish for making ceviche.
 Other seafood components can include shrimp, scallops, squid and octopus.

 One will sometimes hear the word ceviche mispronounced by leaving off the third syllable, thus rendering it "seh-VEECH" instead of "seh-VEE-chay."
 The effect of this can be compared, not favorably, to fingernails on a chalkboard, especially because the most common offenders tend to be professional cooks, who ought to know better.